Outriders Poetry Project

-Outriders Poetry Project, started in 1968, is a privately funded organization operating in Buffalo, NY that sponsors readings and publishes books by poets and writers based in the greater Niagara-Erie region.
+Outriders Poetry Project is a privately funded organization operating in Buffalo, NY that sponsors readings and publishes books by poets and writers based in or associated with the greater Buffalo area.
+The project started in 1968.

 History

 Outriders was founded in 1968 by Max Wickert (then Assistant Professor of English in the University at Buffalo), Dan Murray (a Buffalo M.A. candidate in Creative Writing) and Doug Eichhorn (then studying under Donald Justice at Syracuse University).
-Max Wickert has been its Director since 1969.
+Max Wickert has been its director since 1969.
 In the 1970s, Outriders, with support from the New York State Council on the Arts and Poets & Writers, Inc., ran a series of weekly poetry readings in Buffalo bars, typically involving a reading by a featured writer, followed by an open reading, in which celebrities visiting Buffalo often also participated.
 From 1978 to 1980, Outriders formed part of N.E.W.
 (Niagara-Erie Writers), a local writers’ collective.
 Max Wickert served as an officer in both organizations.